Leviticus 20 - the big points

-I always wondered why God seemed so … angry every time he talked about “passing children through the fire” or “giving children to Molech”.
+I always wondered why God seemed so … angry every time He talked about “passing children through the fire” or “giving children to Molech”.
 I just couldn’t get it.
 So I researched it.
-There are slight variations in the accounts but this is the basic practice:
+There are slight variations in the accounts but this was the basic practice:

 The Molech idol was a giant metal statue that was fashioned either with a bull head or a goat head.
-The idol was heated from within and then the child was placed either in the statue’s hand where he remained or in a pit that was dug around the idol.
+The idol was heated from within and then the child was placed either in the statue’s hand or in a pit that was dug around the idol.

 Either way, the child remained in the fire until he burnt to death while the priests of Molech beat drums to drown out the cries of the dying infant.
 There are no words to explain such horror.